dcelaj/exercise-game-builder/README.md

     - You probably want yo make your own custom GUI that isn't so bare bones; the only function you really have to preserve is **clicked_level_button**, since that sets up the play area and recieves the thread pointers.
 - **levels.py**, this file contains the levels and is the file you'll probably be adding to most heavily if you're using this for a custom game.
 It references the poseestim and helpers files to construct the actual gameplay in a level.
     - To make a level, you'll want to write the functions for the game logic...
-        - One **setup** func for instantiating - from the main thread - both the objects needed in your level and the level thread itself,
+        - One **setup** func for instantiating - from the main thread - the objects needed in your level,
         - and a **level** func for the actual game logic and events to run in that new level thread.
-    - ...and slightly edit the **starter** function (designed to be called from the main GUI and return the references/pointers to those objects and thread) by adding the case for your level.
+    - ...and slightly edit the **starter** function (designed to be called from the main GUI and return the references/pointers to those objects and threads) by adding the case for your level.
     - The game logic thread will access info from the pose estim thread and use helper functions to react to what the player does - really sending messages to the main GUI thread to show the visuals reacting to the player's actions.
     - More info on what to do in GUIDE.md.
 - **poseestim.py**, this file contains all the code for the camera and machine learning libraries for pose estimation - it uses mediapipe for the pose and feeds those numbers into other models depending on the exercise being done.